fitting background music

 - osu!mania still kinda sucks, plus the gameplay changes just make it play like a bootleg of Quaver

 - Only supports Windows 10 and above, and will likely jump ship to only supporting Windows 11.
-This isn't particularly important, but it's still a shame. osu!(stable) supports Windows 7 officially, and even works on Windows XP. oldstable works on win2x and might even work on all versions of Windows 9x as since MattKC backported .net 2.0-3.5
+This isn't particularly important, but it's still a shame. osu!(stable) supports Windows 7 officially, and even works on Windows XP if you install .NET 4.0. oldstable even works on Windows 2000 and might even work on all versions of Windows 9x as since MattKC backported .NET 2.0-3.5

 What I don't like